sedostheatre/sedos.co.uk/input/about/join-us.md

 Please note, if you are not already a Sedos member and you are cast in a show you must become a Sedos member at or before the first rehearsal of a production.
 You must be a member of Sedos for the entire rehearsal period and performance dates.

 For those not wishing to join Sedos as a member straight away, why not sign up for our weekly newsletter so that you will receive all the latest news from Sedos, including the latest auditions.

-To sign up for our newsletter CLICK HERE then fill in your email address in the newsletter field - don't forget to hit the submit button.

 Plus, don’t forget to follow us on social media: